Key Learning Points

 The ancient Chinese must have snored because their doctors certainly gave it a lot of thought.

 If you’ve just alighted on this page from a search engine, you’re going to have to grapple with a couple of ideas that may be new to you.

 Chinese medicine approaches health and disease from a radically different viewpoint, so if you’re only interested in what Western or orthodox medicine has to say about snoring, off you go.

-Lacking the last two hundred years of technical advances, investigation and theory, 3000 years ago the Chinese developed their own: not much of it came from cutting into bodies.
+Lacking the last two hundred years of technical advances, investigation and theory, 3000 years ago the Chinese developed their own way.
+Not much of it came from cutting into bodies.

 Pragmatic and flexible, their system of medicine has many ways of approaching disease.
 One of them involves the zang ‘energy organs’.
 One of these energy organs is your Spleen.

-This Spleen zang (CAPITAL 'S') is not the same as the spleen organ (low-type 's'), which is behind your lower left ribs at the front of your body.
-When damaged or diseased this can sometimes be removed by surgeons and not replaced, without loss of life.
+This Spleen zang (CAPITAL ‘S’) is not the same as the spleen organ (low-type ‘s’), which is behind your lower left ribs at the front of your body.
+When damaged or diseased this can sometimes be removed without loss of life.

 Picky technical stuff: probably we should say the Spleen-Pancreas zang and not merely the Spleen.
 Possibly the Pancreas is more important, even in Chinese medicine.
 Don’t know! – but Greater Minds than mine may be shifting their allegiance towards it.

 We do seem to be able to get along without our spleen organ, though not in full health.
 People get diabetes when their pancreas fails, and few would keep daily injections of insulin if they could get their pancreas working again.
 So we can’t get along without the pancreas, except by taking insulin.

 We most certainly cannot do without our Spleen or Pancreas Zang/Energy organ.